 Do carpenter ants have wings?
 The answer is: some do, and some don’t.
 Worker ants do not have wings whereas mature, reproductive members of carpenter ant colonies are winged ants.
 Carpenter ants with wings resemble termites, and often these two pests will swarm together.
 If you detect a carpenter ant infestation, it’s important to properly identify the pest, as termite treatment differs drastically from carpenter ant extermination.

 Where do carpenter ants nest?

-Outside, carpenter ants nest inside of trees and prefer damp, rotting or dead ones.
-Inside homes and structures, it is common to find foraging carpenters in the kitchen but they may also create satellite nests in wall voids, under floors, in crawl spaces, in wood framing doors and windows, and in other areas where there is water damaged or rotting wood.
+Outside, carpenter ants nest inside trees and prefer damp, rotting, or dead wood.
+Inside homes and structures, it is common to find foraging carpenters in the kitchen, but they may also create satellite nests in wall voids, under floors, in crawl spaces, in wood framing doors and windows, and in other areas where there is water-damaged or rotting wood.

 What do carpenter ants eat?

-You might think carpenter ants eat wood but actually they consume other insects and honeydew (a sweet liquid that is left behind by aphids and scale insects) in their natural environment.
-Inside homes, they’ll head for the protein and sugar including meat, pet food, syrup and honey.
-Carpenter ants do not eat wood; they just tunnel through it to create nests.
+You might think that carpenter ants eat wood, but they don’t.
+They just tunnel through it to create nests.
+Rather, carpenter ants consume other insects and honeydew (a sweet liquid that is left behind by aphids and scale insects) in their natural environment.
+Inside homes, they’ll head for the protein and sugar including meat, pet food, syrup, and honey.

 Are carpenter ants dangerous?

 When it comes to carpenter ants, the health threat is zero.
 These ants can bite, but they rarely do so, and they do not spread disease.
 Carpenter ants are definitely an annoyance when they invade kitchens and pantries and infest food.
 Plus, seeing a line of ants marching across the floor or carpenter ants with wings attack crumbs on your counter would make anybody feel uneasy.